 - 1 cup or 250 ml. white wine

 - 1 tbsp. capers (rinsed, soaked in water, drained & lightly squeezed to send water away)

-- In the meantime, heat oil in a large saucepan.
-Saute' one garlic & chili.
+- In the meantime, heat the oil in a large saucepan.
+Sautè one garlic & chili.
 When the garlic changes color, add the mussels & clams.
 When they are all open, pour the wine.
 Put up the flame.
 Put down the flame when the alcohol evaporates.

-- In another saucepan, a smaller one, saute' the other squashed garlic with extra virgin olive oil.
+- In another saucepan, a smaller one, sautè the other crushed garlic with extra virgin olive oil.
 When it changes color, add the tomatoes.
 Cook for about 15 minutes.
 Add the capers.

 - Put the tomatoes in the saucepan of the mussels & clams.
 Mix well.
 Put down the flame.
 Don't put salt until you have tried the sauce.
 The shellfish are already naturally salty.
 I never put salt whenever I am cooking shellfish.
 Let it cook until the sauce thickens, about 10 minutes more.
 Discard garlic.

 - Add the cooked pasta.
 Mix well.
 Cook for a couple of minutes.
 Sprinkle chopped parsley.

 - On the plate, drizzle with extra virgin olive oil & sprinkle some finely chopped pistachios.